kcjerrell/web-sprint-challenge-javascript-fundamentals/README.md

 		 you DO need the results.
 It applies a function to each item in an array, and returns the result of each as a new array.

 2. Explain the difference between a callback and a higher order function.

 		 A higher order function is a function that takes other functions as arguements.
 The functions supplied to such a function are referred to as "callback" functions.
 IE: higherOrderFunction(callbackFunctionA, callbackFunctionB);

 3. What is closure?

-		 A closure is a way of capturing a function's lexical scope, at the time of its creation, so it can be accessed by that function later, even after the variables it uses have gone out of scope.
+		 A closure is a way of capturing a function's lexical scope, at the time of its creation, so it can be accessed by that function later, even after the variables it uses have otherwise gone out of scope.
 A sneaky side effect of this is that it enables "private" variables, which can only be accessed by function that created the closure.

 4. Describe the four rules of the 'this' keyword.

 		 1 - This is not all - or at least it shouldn't be.
 (When in the global scope, this refers to the window.
 Don't do that.)
 		 2 - When invoking a function on an object, like.so(), this in so() is like.
 		 3 - Inside of a new ConstructorFunction(), this refers to the new object being constructed.
-		 4 - We can explicity define what this refers to using .call() or .apply().
+		 4 - This is that and that is this when you .call(that) or .apply(that).

 5. Why do we need super() in an extended class? super() is required so the base class constructor can run.
 This is how your child class actually inherits the members of the parent class.
 Behind the scenes, super() takes the prototype of the base class and applies it to your new class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.